bcgov/entity/rfcs/rfc-involuntary-dissolutions.md

 The legal api will also be extended to provide the following functionality:
 * Addition of warnings to GET /business response
   * Eligible for involuntary dissolution i.e. multiple ARs not filed and other relevant conditions
-    * Business is in process of being involuntarily dissolved - warning level 1 (can be used by FE to represent legacy D1)
-    * Business is in process of being involuntarily dissolved - warning level 2 (can be used by FE to represent legacy D2)
+  * Business is in process of being involuntarily dissolved
 * Configuration endpoint
 * Businesses eligible for dissolution count
 * Providing a way of excluding a business from dissolution process